Introduction to MySQL REINDEX

 CREATE INDEX [Index_Name] ON [TableName] ([ColumnName of the TableName]);

-Now, for any reason you encounter the corruption of an index on the table, then you need to simply re-build that index or all of the indexes present on the table or columns by using the below basic syntax of REINDEX INDEX or even REINDEX TABLE and REINDEX DATABASE to repair particular database indexes.
+Now, for any reason, you encounter the corruption of an index on the table.
+You need to re-build that index or all of the indexes on the table or columns using the below basic syntax of REINDEX INDEX or REINDEX TABLE and REINDEX DATABASE to repair particular database indexes.

 REINDEX INDEX [Index_Name];